pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 - Metagenomics
 ---

-# Assignment
+# Assignment 9

-Pull your repository for the assignment template.
+After setting up the QIIME Virtual Box, pull your repository for the assignment template.

-Knit the file and submit the .Rmd and .html when you are done.
-Open an issue indicating that the assignment is ready to be graded.

-TODO update if R is included

 # Background